hyperads/ios-sdk/docs/_native.md

 `ALL` | Pre-cache all (icon, images, and video)

 3. The next step is to show ad when content is ready.
-You would need to implement hadNativeAdDidLoad method in ViewController.m file.
+You would need to implement `hadNativeAdDidLoad` method in View Controller file.

 ```swift
 //MARK: HADNativeAd Delegate